ranganathmeghana/Java_BackEnd_Projects/README.md

-This repository contains sample projects implemented in Java Spring Framework.
+- This repository contains sample projects implemented in Java Spring Framework.
-The projects also implement RESTful Webservices and REST template of Java Spring.
+- Projects also implement RESTful Webservices and REST template of Java Spring.
+- Implementation using MongoDB in Java Spring Framework.